DizzyMelo/HiImDaniel/README.md

 <br>

 Built complete application from backend to frontend and mobile app.
 This is a propietary solution I developed and sold for a few businesses about two years ago.
-Some of the technologies used are: Nodejs, HTML, CSS, Javascript, Dart, and Flutter.
+Some of the technologies used are:
+1. Nodejs
+2. HTML
+2. CSS
+3. Javascript
+4. Flutter
+5. MongoDB

 <br>